stairch/stan-discord-bot/README.md

 # Stan Discord Bot

 This repository contains the STAIR discord bot named Stan.
 Also it contains some automation tools for setting up the Discord correctly.

+## Stan Bot V1

-## Getting started
+### Getting started

 * Copy stan.json to your StanBot.Service folder.
   You get the file from another developer or the virtual machine.
 * Request access to the virtual machine.
 * Request access to the Stan mailbox.
 * Setup a C# dev IDE (Visual Studio 2019 recommended)

-## Deployment
+### Deployment

 1. open package manager console in Visual Studio 1.
 Build: